 To estimate the association between FSP participation and changes in outcomes, we compared each of the outcomes in Table 2 for the 12 months prior to FSP enrollment with the first 12 months of FSP participation.
-This model answered the question, "Did FSP participants demonstrate improvement before versus after participation?"
+This model answered the question, "Dtd FSP participants demonstrate improvement before versus after participation?"
 In other words, did they get better over time?

-We estimated models with a pre-post structure
+We estimated models with a pre-post structure.

-$$Y_a = m_a + m_post_a + m_p y2020_1 + m_p y2021_1 + m_p y2022_1 + \epsilon{an}$$ where Y, is the outcome for participant (in time period f (pre-post), post, is an indicator for the first-12 months after enrollment in an FSP program, and y2020,-y2022, are indicators for the year in which participant (enrolled.
-The coefficient estimate, m., is our estimate of the association between participation. in an FSP program and each outcome.
+$$Y_a = m_a + m_s post_a + m_s y2020_s + m_s y2021_s + m_s y2022_s + \epsilon_s$$ where Y, is the outcome for participant (in time period t (pre-post), post, is an indicator for the first 12 months after enrollment in an FSP program, and y2020,-y2022, are indicators for the year in which participant (enrolled.
+The coefficient estimate, m., is our estimate of the association between participation. in an PSP program and each outcome.
 We included calendar-year indicators to control for state-level external effects, such as state policies or societal changes, that could also influence the outcomes.
-For instance, a statewide initiative about housing could inadvertently affect the housing stability outcomes. for FSP participants, and the COVID-19 pandemic could affect service utilization.
+For Instance, a statewide initiative about housing could inadvertently affect the bousing stability outcomes for FSP participants, and the COVID-19 pandemic could affect service atfiltration.
 By controlling for these external factors, the model seeks to isolate the effect of FSP participation from other statewide changes.
 We did not include county indicators to keep the focus on the general effect of FSP participation rather than on comparing performance across different counties.
-This approach aligns with the report's goal of evaluating the statewide effectiveness of PSP programs, assuming that a program's influence on outcomes is consistent across California.
+This approach aligns with the report's goal of evaluating the statewide effectiveness of FSP programs, assuming that a program's influence on outcomes is consistent across California.
 We used maximum likelihood to estimate the association and cluster standard errors by county and participant identification number to account for the hierarchical structure of the data.